Permissionless-Software-Foundation/bch-dex/README.md

 - Build the front end: `docker-compose build --no-cache dex-ui`
 - Start the Docker containers with `docker-compose up -d`
   - It will take about 10 minutes for the bch-dex to sync with the network and display tokens for sale.
-- Open a web browser and navigate the `http://localhost:4500`.
-You'll be able to see new Offers as they come in and are detected by bch-dex.
+- Open a web browser and navigate to `http://localhost:4500`.
 - You will be presented with a login screen.
 Click the sign-up tab, enter an email and password to create an account.
 This information is stored locally on bch-dex, it is not set to a third party.
 - Once logged in, you can retrieve your BCH and SLP addresses, to fund your wallet.